“The mind is not a vessel that needs filling, but wood that needs igniting.”

 Will serves the AICPA as Director of Creative Services, where he leads an award-winning creative design and multimedia production facility.
 His team produces more than 400 multimedia programs per year, including everything from webcasts to interactive games, in addition to providing in-house creative development for print, photography, and web design projects.
 Prior to joining the AICPA, Will worked as a Senior Writer and Producer for M.E.D.
 Communications and Creative Director for Applied Data Research.

-Will holds a BA in Communications and Social Services from Marylhurst University as well as degrees in English and Psychology from Rutgers.
+Will holds a BA in Communications and Social Services from Marylhurst University.

 Erin McCormack, MBA